Content Content Content.

 For basic SEO optimisation of the blog post, we use Yoast SEO.
 We don’t use advanced SEO methods because this kind of goes back to where I talked about no fancy gimmicks.
 We don’t do keyword research for articles but we just wanted to optimise enough so that Google knows what the blog post is about.
 This allows me to come out in the right searches.

-We record the videos using Streamyard which is one of these new video tools that popped up in the last year or two as streaming has grown in popularity.
+When it comes to recording myself in my hypothetical “guest expert sessions,” we use Streamyard which is one of these new video tools that popped up in the last year or two as streaming has grown in popularity.

 At the end of the day, the question that we have to ask is how can we make this better?